w3c/wai-InvolveUsersEval/index.md

 Drawing Conclusions and Reporting {#drawing}
 ---------------------------------------------

-Be careful about drawing conclusions from limited evaluations or studies.
+Be careful drawing conclusions from limited evaluations or studies.
 Results from only a couple of people with disabilities cannot be generalized to apply to all people with similar disabilities or people with other disabilities.
 See the [Caution](#caution) above.

-Reports should include the scope of the study and the evaluation parameters.
-For instance, the testing methods and the user characteristics.
-Consider a study included only usability testing with participants who are blind.
-The report should clarify that it did not test conformance to accessibility guidelines.
-It should further state that the findings do not apply to all people with disabilities.
-Thus the report can help readers draw appropriate conclusions.
+Include in the reports the scope of the study and the evaluation parameters, such as testing methods and user characteristics.
+For example, if a study included only participants who are blind, the report should clarify that it did not evaluate conformance to accessibility standards and that it does not apply to all people with disabilities.
 While small studies often provide useful information, they are not robust enough to provide statistical significance.